danielfarag/jenkins-aws-private-master-ssm-slaves/README.md

     ```
     Navigate to `http://<YOUR_NGINX_PUBLIC_IP>` in your web browser and use the provided password to unlock Jenkins and complete the initial setup.

+    > ⚠️ **Important:** Ensure that port `50000` is open on the Jenkins controller (master) in order to use **JNLP (Java Web Start) agents**.
+This port is used for communication between Jenkins agents and the controller, and blocking it can prevent agents from connecting successfully.
 ---

 ## Makefile Commands